Bear Viewing Alaska – The best Alaska bear tours

 What season is best for Katmai Bear Viewing?

 The season lasts 4 months – from June to September.
-Optimum activity is in July and September, so try to be there in those months.
+The optimum activity is July through September, so try to be there in those months.

 What time of day is best?

-All the day is good, but it depends on the weather.
+All day is good, but it depends on the weather.
 In Brooks Falls, bears are active the whole day.
 On the beach, it is more probable to encounter them in the morning and evening.
+From 10 a.m. to 4 p.m., one-day trip visitors are also at Brooks Falls, so if you stayed for a night, go earlier to bear viewing platforms.

 What photographic opportunities are here?